Katsushun89/m5core2_unitv2_viewer/README.md

 This application receives the serial inference results from M5Core2 and draws them on Lcd.
 LovyanGFX is used for drawing.

+# How to use
+Connect grove cable(serial) between M5UnitV2 and M5Core2 and turn on M5UnitV2.

 **Face Detector**

 https://user-images.githubusercontent.com/43918797/131156212-3c212416-6382-4472-9b3c-d3ca08a631ba.mp4

+Face detection is only supported up to four.

+Larger sizes may crash due to memory size overload for Deserialize JSON.

 **Object Recognition**